Last updated: 18 June 2025

 - Luchu is a Bridge of Nations.
 We seek peaceful, friendly, mutually-beneficial relations with all peoples and nations around the world, including the United States of America, Japan, China, etc..

-- We recognize that Luchu has always maintained peaceful, friendly, mutually-beneficial relations with all nations, including strong historical relations with China, Korea, and Southeast Asian nations.
+- We recognize that Luchu has always maintained peaceful, friendly, mutually-beneficial relations with all nations, including strong historical relations with America, China, Korea, and Southeast Asian nations.

 - We follow in the footsteps of the United Nations, the United States government, the government of Japan, and roughly 177 other countries around the world, along with numerous international businesses and non-profit organizations, in recognizing the One China Policy.